 Now let's take a quick tour of how some common GIS operations are performed in QGIS.

 B. Explore basic functions of QGIS

 - Zoom to the full extent of all the layers by selecting View > Zoom Full.

 - Click and drag to rearrange the layers.
 Put them in the following order, from top to bottom: pts, lines, polys, and then the mixed pts, lines, and polys layers.

 Note the various features.

-- The pts, lines and polys layers are redundant with the three layers based on the mixed table, so turn off pts, lines and polys by clicking the x next to each layer.
+- The pts, lines, and polys layers are redundant with the three layers based on the mixed table, so turn off pts, lines, and polys by clicking the ✓ next to each layer.

 While playing with layer visibility, you may note that the polys layer contains a hole in the Central Park polygon, whereas the "mixed" version of that polygon does not.
 This is to be expected, since we didn't bother to create that inner ring in the mixed version.